-- the pass rate for each certification examination is 80% or higher for first-time takers for the most recent calendar year (January 1 through December 31); - the pass rate for each certification examination is 80% or higher for all takers (first-time and repeaters who pass) for the most recent calendar year; - the pass rate for each certification examination is 80% or higher for all first-time takers over the three most recent calendar years; or

-• the pass rate for each certification examination is 80% or higher for all takers (first-time and repeaters who pass) over the three most recent calendar years.
+- the pass rate for each certification examination is 80% or higher for first-time takers for the most recent calendar year (January 1 through December 31); - the pass rate for each certification examination is 80% or higher for all takers (first-time and repeaters who pass) for the most recent calendar year; - the pass rate for each certification examination is 80% or higher for all first-time takers over the three most recent calendar years; or - the pass rate for each certification examination is 80% or higher for all takers (first-time and repeaters who pass) over the three most recent calendar years.

 The program identifies which of the above options was used to calculate the pass rate.
 The program provides certification pass rate data for each examination but, when calculating the pass rate described above, may combine certification pass rate data for multiple examinations relating to the same role and population.
+The program may exclude test takers who completed the program more than two years before taking the certification examination.